Cover photo by Gary Brown.

 Habitat

-Occupies coastal and especially swamp forests along the northern KwaZulu-Natal coast.
-Found in the vicinity of streams and pools, surrounded by dense vegetation.
-Further inland it inhabits riverine forests fringing large savanna rivers.
+The Brown Duskhawker occupies coastal and especially swamp forests along the northern KwaZulu-Natal coast.
+It is found in the vicinity of streams and pools, typically in deep shade surrounded by dense vegetation.
+Further inland, the Brown Duskhawker inhabits riverine forests fringing large savanna rivers.

 Behaviour

-Elusive, crepuscular and seldom seen.
-Rests by day in dark, shaded undergrowth.
-Most active at dawn and dusk when it emerges to hunt over pools, streams and clearings.
+The Brown Duskhawker is elusive, crepuscular, and seldom seen.
+It rests by day in dark, shaded undergrowth.
+It hangs vertically from a perch when at rest.
+The Brown Duskhawker is most active at dawn and dusk when it emerges to hunt over pools, streams, and clearings.
 The flight is fast and powerful.
 The Brown Duskhawker is sometimes attracted to lights in the early evening.
-Hangs from a perch when at rest.

 Status and Conservation

-Uncommon to rare and localised in South Africa, where it is listed as Vulnerable in the IUCN Red List of Threatened Species.
+The Brown Duskhawker is uncommon to rare and localised in South Africa.
+It is listed as Vulnerable in the IUCN Red List of Threatened Species.
 Gynacantha villosa is generally intolerant of habitat degradation and is mostly found at undisturbed sites.

 Distribution

 The Brown Duskhawker is found in East and Southern Africa.
-Extending from Ethiopia in the north down through Uganda, Kenya and Tanzania to Zambia, Malawi, Mozambique, Zimbabwe and marginally into South Africa.
+Its range extends from Ethiopia in the north down through Uganda, Kenya, and Tanzania to Zambia, Malawi, Mozambique, Zimbabwe, and marginally into South Africa.
+In South Africa, the Brown Duskhawker is only found in coastal north-eastern KwaZulu-Natal and along some of the larger east-flowing rivers in the Limpopo and Mpumalanga lowveld.

 Below is a map showing the distribution of records for Brown Duskhawker in the OdonataMAP database as at February 2020.